-The Urban and Community Forestry (U&CF) Program provides technical assistance to support planning, demonstration projects, training, and continuing education in urban areas for the development of viable and continuing community forestry programs.
+The Urban and Community Forestry (U&CF) Program provides technical assistance to support planning, demonstration projects, training, and continuing education in urban areas to develop viable and continuing community forestry programs.
 Support is offered to municipalities and communities to further program components such as tree ordinances, street tree inventories, and urban forest management plans.
-The Urban and Community Forestry Program provides technical advice to developers and building contractors on tree preservation during site planning and construction and assists homeowners with advice on insects, diseases, and other tree care issues.
-The program also supports outreach, training, and continuing education opportunities for certified arborists and tree care professionals, as well as volunteers across the state.
+The U&CF program provides technical advice to developers and building contractors on tree preservation during site planning and construction.
+It assists homeowners with insects, diseases, and other tree care issues.
+The program also supports outreach, training, and continuing education opportunities for certified arborists, tree care professionals, and volunteers across the state.

-The Urban and Community Forestry Grant Program is funded by a grant from the USDA Forest Service for administration, demonstration projects, and educational programs.
-The purpose of the Urban and Community Forestry Grant Program is to aid in the development of long-term, self-sustaining urban and community forestry programs -- local or statewide -- with an emphasis on increasing local capacity, volunteer involvement, planning, and training and continuing education.
+The U&CF Grant Program is funded through the USDA Forest Service for administration, demonstration projects, and educational programs.
+The grant funding aids in developing long-term, self-sustaining urban and community forestry programs -- local or statewide -- with an emphasis on increasing local capacity, volunteer involvement, planning, training, and continuing education.
+Through the Inflation Reduction Act (IRA), Mississippi was awarded an additional \$1,500,000 in grant funding, which is being used as an assistance program for six communities across Mississippi.

-The Urban Forestry Division also promoted and administered the Arbor Day Foundation's Tree City USA®, Tree Campus Higher Education, and Tree Line USA® recognition programs in Mississippi.
-The Urban and Community Forestry Program promotes HelpStopThePop. com for reporting Chinese tallow tree locations, provides technical assistance to homeowners, and administers the delivery of Chinese tallow tree control assistance to municipalities in the state.
+The Urban Forestry Division also publicizes and administers the Arbor Day Foundation's Tree City USA®, Tree Campus Higher Education, and Tree Line USA® recognition programs in Mississippi.
+The U&CF Program promotes HelpStopThePop.com for reporting Chinese tallow tree locations, provides technical assistance to homeowners, and administers the delivery of Chinese tallow tree control assistance to municipalities in the state.